-- (a) Application for public funds approval shall be made at the time of application under Sections 2224 et seq.
-An independent school that has already obtained independent school approval from the Board may at any time submit an application for public tuition approval to the Secretary. - (b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224 et seq.
+(a) Application for public funds approval shall be made at the time of application under Sections 2224.
+A school that has already obtained approval from the Board may at any time submit an application for public tuition approval to the Secretary.

+(b) The procedures for public tuition approval shall be the same as those for approval in accordance with Section 2224.
 To the extent possible, these procedures shall occur simultaneously.

-2229.7 Notification
+2229.7 Duty to Notify

 After receiving approval for public tuition, an approved independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
 The Secretary may, upon such notification, gather additional information from the school, including by means of a site visit.
-As a result, the Secretary may return to the Board for a change in the school's approval for public tuition purposes.
-If the Secretary petitions the Board under Subsection 2226.2 (Revocation or Suspension of Approval) for a change to a school's approval status, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
-If the school disagrees with the proposed change to its approval status, the Board shall hear the matter in accordance with the requirements of Section 1230, et seq.
+As a result, the Secretary may recommend the Board change in the school's approval for public tuition purposes.
+If the Secretary shall employ the same procedures described in Subsection 2226.2 (Investigation; Due Process Hearing) to recommend a change to a school's approval status.
+The Board shall provide a hearing on the matter in accordance with Subsection 2226.2 and the requirements of Section 1230, et seq.